rafgraph/react-markdown-tree/README.md

     CodeBlock: /* ReactComponent */,
   },
   containerProps: {
-    // default props passed down to every instance of <Markdown />
+    // default props passed down to every instance of <Markdown>
-    // see <Markdown /> API for prop definitions
+    // see <Markdown> API for prop definitions
   },
 };
 ```